 TV reporter Kristin Hall spent much of 2016 drawing attention to the high price of sanitary products in New Zealand – a cost barrier that affects most women, but has serious implications for those at the bottom end of the income scale.
 Here she responds to this week’s decision by Pharmac not to fund sanitary products and explains why NZ women need cheaper tampons, period.

-About two weeks ago I drove an hour to another town to wait for 4 hours so I could get some rods stuck in my arm.
+About two weeks ago I drove an hour to another town to wait for four hours so I could get some rods stuck in my arm.
 I did this because I have a uterus that I don’t want babies to be in at this particular moment.

 As I drove through the Pyes Pa gorge, which was receiving a particularly enthusiastic dumping of rain, I thought about my situation.
 The day before I had called the Family Planning main line to book the ‘rods in the arm experience’ in my hometown of Rotorua.
 That wasn’t possible because, as I found out, Rotorua doesn’t have a Family Planning Clinic.
 I thought I’d book an appointment in Tauranga, the nearest town, but Tauranga didn’t have a free appointment until a month later, by which time I would be approximately 18,000 kilometres away.
 So off I toddled to the drop in centre to wait in my car like a leper for 240 minutes because at least I could take a nap in there.
 Then I got the rods in, the result of which was a) pain and b) a gigantic purple bruise which elicited many reactions such as “ew” and “that is really gross”.